David Miller, 1968 (UK)

 Released at the same time as the 2006 remake of The Hills Have Eyes, this is an obvious attempt to capitalize on the higher budget film and is essentially the same plot.
 Also called "The Legend of Sawney Bean" this is about some teenagers running afoul of a tribe of inbred mutant cannibals that are the descendants of Sawney Beane and his Scottish cannibal clan.
 Just how Sawney Beane's descendants got from Scotland to the Mojave Desert is anyone's guess.
 The film is not exactly memorable, but there is an unrated director's cut, so maybe that's better.

 aka, Honeymoon Hotel

 A 60's screwball comedy starring Robert Morse, Robert Goulet, Nancy Kwan and Jill St. John.
+When a man is jilted by his fiancee at the altar, his friend persuades him to use his paid in advance reservations at a honeymoon hotel on Boca Raton with a "no bachelors" policy.
 Morse plays a jungle cannibal in a fantasy sequence.

 aka Ghost Galleon

 A couple of fashion models wearing bikinis somehow wind up on an old, abandoned spanish galleon.
 The photographers never show up but the "Blind Dead" Knights Templars, who "feed on the flesh of the young and beautiful," do.
 The sexy brunette is carried off by the eyeless, hooded zombies into the ships hold to her horrible fate.
 Later on, the blonde is more graphically eaten alive.
 One of several sequels in the Spanish "Blind Dead" series.